Petersil1998/Thresh-Java/README.md

         }
     }
     ```
-  The Match History Filter can have those values:
+  The Match History Filter can have the following values:

   | Key       | Description                                                                                                                                                                                                      | Type   |
   |-----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------|